alexandramharris/alexandramharris/README.md

 ## Hi, I'm Alexandra.

-Currently, I'm the graphics reporter for the Times Union in Albany, NY.
+Currently, I'm the graphics reporter for the Times Union in Albany, New York.

 ### 📫 How to reach me
 - Email: harrisalexmarie@gmail.com